 You snooze - you lose!

-Stallholders who miss a Fair without negotiating a leave of absence for extreme difficulty lose their site priority consideration even if they have held it for some time.
+Stallholders who miss a Fair without letting us know, may lose their site priority consideration even if they have held it for some time.
 This has a positive effect for others opening the way for new stallholder applicants and for those who wish to change to other sites.